NationalSecurityAgency/skills-docs/docs/skills-client/vuejs.md

 This will give you access to
 1. Skills Display - Visualize your website users' skill profile
 1. Skill Event Reporting - Report skill events using Vue.js directives or JS utility
+1. Skills Configuration - Global configuration used by Skills utilities.

 ## Skills Configuration